 Learning of new techniques and methods of counselling

 Professional organisation of the working environment

 Content of the EU Mentoring

-EU Mentoring is carried out with a maximum of 10 mentoring pairs, who exchange ideas in a self-organised way over a period of one year under professional guidance.
+EU Mentoring is carried in collegial small groups, who exchange ideas in a self-organised way over a period of one year under professional guidance.
 This is accompanied by a seminar programme with content-related topics on mentoring, counselling skills and specialist content with external experts.